catalyst-cloud/catalystcloud-docs/source/compute/instance-types.rst

 The Compute service offers virtual machines with different configurations and capabilities.
-Understanding which type should be used for a given workloads is important to both ensure you get the performance you expect, but also manage your compute service costs.
+Understanding which type should be used for a given workload is important to both ensure you get the performance you expect, while also managing your compute service costs.

 Catalyst Cloud provides a variety of compute types organised as types and sizes of resources, combined into a "flavor".